AP-CSPrinciples/CSP-using_Python/docs/_sources/Python/PyGame.md.txt

 **🔹 What is PyGame?**

 **PyGame** is a free, open-source library for Python that helps you build **2D games and multimedia applications**.
-It includes powerful tools to handle:
+It has powerful tools that will allow you to use:

    * Graphics and animation
    * Sounds and music
    * User input (keyboard, mouse)
    * Sprites and collisions
    * Game loops and timers

 ✅ Recommended Python Versions for PyGame
     * Python 3.7 to 3.11 → ✅ Fully supported and stable